wp-plugins/od-downloads-plugin/readme.txt

 Tags: media,downloads
 Requires at least: 2.8
 Tested up to: 3.0.2
-Stable tag: 0.5
+Stable tag: 0.4.1

-Plugin for administrating files to download for your site.
+Manager for files that you want to offer to visitors of your pages.
+Allow to use either sidebar widget or whole dowload page.

 == Description ==

 Main features:

 * creates list of files to download with cover images
+* widget for your sidebars
 * offers English and Czech locales

 == Installation ==